irisc-research-syndicate/irisc-research-syndicate.github.io/_drafts/writing-a-ghidra-processor-module.md

     r24h r24l r25h r25l r26h r26l r27h r27l r28h r28l r29h r29l r30h r30l r31h r31l
 ];
 ```
-This declears 32 64bit registers: `zero`, `r1`-`r31` that overlaps with 32 pairs of 32bit registers each of which consists of the high and low register.
+This declares 32 64bit registers: `zero`, `r1`-`r31` that overlaps with 32 pairs of 32bit registers each of which consists of the high and low register.
 These are our general purpose registers.

 Next we can define our token(s) and their fields, in our case there will only be a single token as every instruction is excatly 4 bytes long: